 As a premier drug and alcohol rehab facility, we treat many patients with young children.
 Some have lost care of their children to the local authorities or to other family members.
 Some are supported by a sober partner and some are single parents or victims of domestic violence.

-We often hear potential clients saying that they cannot leave their children to come in for treatment, or that they are frightened the authorities will remove their children if they do.
+We often hear potential clients saying that they cannot leave their children to come in for treatment.
+Likewise, they may be frightened the authorities will remove their children.
 This greatly saddens us; as the vast majority of our staff are in recovery we truly understand just how powerful addiction is.
 It is very rare for an individual to overcome addiction without professional help and intervention.

-Drug and alcohol addiction are life threatening illnesses, please don’t make the mistake of thinking you will be okay.
+In summary, drug and alcohol addiction are life threatening illnesses.
+Therefore, please don’t make the mistake of thinking you will be okay.
 Many die from addiction, leaving a trail of devastation in their wake.
 Don’t let that be you.
 Call us today for immediate addiction help and advice.

 References & Sources